shaglama/fire/README.md

 this will stop the node and then start it back up again

-./fire --info

-get info about the nodes status including details about the state of the blockchain and forging status

 ./fire --reinstall --reinstallOptions="options go here"

 reinstall fire, or heat, or both